Skip to content ↓

 If a pupil has been identified as having a barrier to their learning, additional support will be provided to give them the opportunity to make progress.
 There are four identified areas of need within SEN. Your child’s need may come under one or more of these areas.

-When a student’s learning needs are severe, complex and lifelong they may require enhanced individual support from the Academy.
-With your support and alongside specialist services, we will collate information to request an Education Health and Care Plan (EHC).
-If agreed by the Local Authority, an EHC will incorporate resources and provision with specific outcomes that will support the individual needs of your child.
-The requirements listed in an EHC will be embedded in a personalised Individual Profile.
+When a pupil’s learning needs are severe, complex and lifelong, they may require enhanced individual support from the Academy.
+With your support and alongside specialist services, we will collate information to request an Education Health and Care Plan (EHCP).
+If agreed by the Local Authority, an EHCP will incorporate resources and provision with specific outcomes that will support the individual needs of your child.
+The requirements listed in an EHCP will be embedded in a personalised Individual Profile.

 What support will there be for my child’s overall social and emotional well-being?